twallema/JHU-Cornell_hierarchSIR/README.md

     sudo apt-get update && sudo apt-get install -y libboost-all-dev
     ```

-Note: Boost is a C++ library and is not installed "inside" the conda environment.
+Note: Boost is a C++ library and is not installed "inside" the conda environment but rather on your local machine.
+In `setup.py` the software is pointed to the location of the Boost library.

 ### Install the `hierarchSIR` package